RNoyola/Pokedex/README.md

 # To Do's

-Improve tests, so far the coverage it's ok but some tests are just snapshots.
+- As request of some people I'll try to add a Battle Calculator later on.
-As request of some people I'll try to add a Battle Calculator later on
+- Support to multiple languages.